tupl-tufts/rdl/README.md

   * Only simple block argument lists and `for` iteration variables are supported.
   * Control flow for exceptions is not analyzed fully soundly; some things are not reported as possibly `nil` that could be.
   * Only simple usage of constants is handled.

+## Assumptions

+RDL makes some assumptions that should hold unless your Ruby code is doing something highly unusual:

+* `Class#===` is not redefined

+(More assumptions will be added here as they are added to RDL...)

 # Other RDL Methods